AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Compatibility

-Developed with Xcode 15 and 16, and tested on iOS 17 and above.
+Developed with Xcode 15 and 16.
+Tested on iOS 17 and 18.

 On macOS, although the panning works, the controls aren't yet adapted to the trackpad, mouse, and keyboard.